 It is made up of insulated conductors that have been mounted in a ventilated metal housing designed with cable support blocks.
 The cable support blocks installed in the metal housing help to maintain cable spacing and prevent short-circuiting.

-This system also includes all necessary equipment connections, wall entrance seals, cables, flanges, elbows, fire stops, assembly hardware, offsets, and termination lugs and kits.
+This power distribution or cable bus system, also includes all necessary equipment connections, wall entrance seals, cables, flanges, elbows, fire stops, assembly hardware, offsets, and termination lugs and kits.

 This allows for a minimized impedance and voltage drop, an optimal balance of loads between the conductors, and maximum load-carrying capacity because of free air rated conductors.
 A good cable bus system utilizes special cable support blocks that provide quality cable bracing to withstand large momentary short circuit.
 These cables are mounted parallel to each other throughout the entire bus housing without interweaving.

 In this article, we review What is HV and LV Power Distribution Systems.

 Since potential accidents can cause significant damage, it is important to provide additional protection measures as voltage level increases.
 It is crucial to observe electrical safety in any cable bus indoor or outdoor installations as it helps to reduce your operation and maintenance costs.
 The best advice is to work with professional electrical design engineers to ensure your cable bus system installation meets the national electrical codes as well as local standards.

 Short circuit currents cause mechanical stresses that Cable Bus must be able to tolerate.
 The conductors’ forces are transferred to the cable supports.
 Cable Support Blocks, Braces, and the enclosure are all support elements of a Cable Bus system.